rantropov/RealTimeBidding/Thesis/AudienceTargeting.rst

  * Learning phase 2: eliminate useless features [50]
  * Learning phase 3: model building - use structured data (with selected features) to build decision model, taking account time decay, the user interests are highly sensitive to time, give more weights to most recent behaviors
    * Use decision tree with high dimensional features [53]
  * Impression delivery - **RESEARCH ISSUE**: how do we know which offer performs better in certain event?
 How can we come out a efficient ranking/scoring system to match offers with users?
+Related issue are:
-   * Related issue are: conversion rate prediction [5] [49] [55] [56]
+   * Conversion rate prediction [5] [49] [55] [56]
    * Dealing with noise training data [49] [Random forest - 43]
  * Reinforcement learning: use feedback flow to refine model accuracy [54]:
    * Dealing with delayed feedback [51]